 So here we see there are actually two types of Self-Realization.

 The West promotes the realization of the self’s (ego’s) fullest potential.
-This process occurs within the middle and under world realm.
-And some Western schools of psychology, such as those that adhere to Carl Jung’s philosophies, promote soul realization (also known as the individuation process).
+This process occurs within the middle and lower world realm.
+Some Western schools of psychology, such as those that adhere to Carl Jung’s philosophies, also promote Soul realization (also known as the individuation process).

 The 9 Stages of Spiritual Self-Realization